atzberg/geo_neural_op/README.md

 ```

 __Acknowledgements__
-This work was supported by grants from NSF Grant DMS-1616353 and NSF-DMS-2306345.
+This work was supported by NSF Grant DMS-1616353 and NSF-DMS-2306345.

 ----